 • Ginnie Mae Certificates.
 Ginnie Mae is a wholly-owned corporate instrumentality of the United States.
 Ginnie Mae is authorized to guarantee the timely payment of the principal of and interest on certificates that are based on and backed by a pool of mortgage loans insured by the Federal Housing Administration ("FHA"), or guaranteed by the Veterans Administration ("VA"), or by pools of other eligible mortgage loans.
 In order to meet its obligations under any guaranty, Ginnie Mae is authorized to borrow from the U.S. Treasury in an unlimited amount.
 The National Housing Act provides that the full faith and credit of the U.S. Government is pledged to the timely payment of principal and interest by Ginnie Mae of amounts due on Ginnie Mae certificates.
 Fannie Mae Certificates.
 Fannie Mae is a stockholder-owned corporation chartered under an act of the U.S. Congress.
-Generally, Fannie Mae Certificates are issued and guaranteed by Fannie Mae and represent an undivided interest in a pool of mortgage loans (a "Pool") formed by Fannie Mae.
+Generally, Fannie Mae Certificates are issued and guaranteed by Fannie Mae and represent an undivided interest in a pool of mortgage loans (a "Pool")

+formed by Fannie Mae.
 A Pool consists of residential mortgage loans either previously owned by Fannie Mae or purchased by it in connection with the formation of the Pool.
-The mortgage loans that are either insured by the FHA or guaranteed by the VA.
+The mortgage loans may be either conventional mortgage loans (i.e., not insured or guaranteed by any U.S. Government agency) or mortgage loans that are either insured by the FHA or guaranteed by the VA.
 However, the mortgage loans in Fannie Mae Pools are primarily conventional mortgage loans.
 The lenders originating and servicing the mortgage loans are subject to certain eligibility requirements established by Fannie Mae.
 Fannie Mae has certain contractual responsibilities.
-With respect to each Pool, Fannie Mae is obligated to distribute scheduled installments of principal and interest after

-Fannie Mae's servicing and guaranty fee, whether or not received, to Certificate holders.
+With respect to each Pool, Fannie Mae is obligated to distribute scheduled installments of principal and interest after Fannie Mae's servicing and guaranty fee, whether or not received, to Certificate holders.
 Fannie Mae also is obligated to distribute to holders of Certificates an amount equal to the full principal balance of any foreclosed mortgage loan, whether or not such principal balance is actually recovered.
 The obligations of Fannie Mae under its guaranty of the Fannie Mae Certificates are obligations solely of Fannie Mae.
 See "Certain Additional Information with Respect to Freddie Mac and Fannie Mae" below.